Advertiser Disclosure

 4. Set up fare alerts for business class fares.
 Since discounted business class and premium economy tickets can occasionally be less expensive than economy, you can set up fare alerts with sites such as Google Flights to alert you when the route you’re looking for has a good business or first class deal.

 5. Trip disruption or voluntary denied boarding.
-If you miss your connection due to disruption at the fault of the airline or give up your seat when a flight is oversold, you may be able to ask to be upgraded on the next flight.
+If you miss your connection because of a disruption that’s the fault of the airline or give up your seat when a flight is oversold, you can ask to be upgraded on the next flight.

 Final Thoughts

-A definitive process for allocating upgrades is a positive and rewards AAdvantage elite members whose loyalty is strongest with American Airlines.
+A definitive process for allocating upgrades rewards AAdvantage elite members whose loyalty is strongest with American Airlines.
 For others, just like with any airline, directly purchasing premium class tickets to fly in premium class is becoming increasingly necessary.

-Flying in premium class can be accomplished quite easily by purchasing a business or first class award tickets with miles or with paid flights offered at discount prices.
+Flying in premium class can be accomplished quite easily by purchasing a business or first class award ticket with miles or with paid flights offered at discount prices.

 Frequently Asked Questions